Ken LaCorte: Launch of news websites

 After LaCorte left Fox News at the end of 2016, he partnered with John Moody, another former Fox News executive and longtime ally of Roger Ailes, to form LaCorte News in 2018.
 LaCorte also recruited former NPR editorial director Michael Oreskes to join him and Moody to launch LaCorte News in 2019 as a digital news startup with the stated goal of "restoring faith in media."

 In November 2019, a New York Times report alleged that LaCorte used "Russian tactics" to push inflammatory content on websites Conservative Edition News and Liberal Edition News which he controlled.
 LaCorte's ownership of the sites was not known until the Times investigation, which was jointly conducted with the Virginia security firm Nisos.
 The investigation found no ties between LaCorte and Russia, and stated: "Security experts said the adoption of Russian tactics by profit-motivated Americans had made it much harder to track disinformation."
 LaCorte defended himself to the Times, saying that he ran the politically-charged sites as a way to drive traffic to his centrist site LaCorte News.
 LaCorte said “I wanted to try to find middle ground.”
 LaCorte admitted that he had been secretly operating the partisan websites and had hired Macedonian teenagers to write the content.

 In late November 2019, the Facebook pages for LaCorte's Conservative Edition News and Liberal Edition News were shut down for terms of service violations that included manipulation of site privileges and engagement with well-known Macedonian “troll farms”.

+YouTube channel

+As of 2023, LaCorte now runs a YouTube channel called Elephants in Rooms where he uploads content exploring a variety of controversial topics, including conspiracy theories, demographics, discrimination, cover-ups and social issues.

+Personal life

+LaCorte has stated that his sister Cathy was murdered.

+He resides in the San Francisco Bay Area.